ash-project/ash/documentation/topics/actions/actions.md

 ### Using `default_accept` for all actions

-The resource can have a `default_accept`, declared in its `actions` block, which will be used as the accept list for `create` and `destroy` actions, if they don't define one.
+The resource can have a `default_accept`, declared in its `actions` block, which will be used as the accept list for `create` and `update` actions, if they don't define one.

 ```elixir
 actions do